 - Assisting unpaid interns who believe they may be legally entitled to backpay

 - Shifting the perception of internship rights within the culture at large

-Intern Labor Rights meets every Wednesday at 7pm, except on the last Wednesday of each month.
+Intern Labor Rights meets every Sunday at 5:30pm.
 For more information email: firstname.lastname@example.org.
 Visit our official website, Intern Labor Rights.
 Join the discussion on Facebook.